NotPhantomsInvalid/NotPhantomsInvalid/README.md

-# 💫 About Me:
+About Me:
-🔭 I’m Trader of futures.
+🥶I’m Trader of futures.
 SP500, NAS100, XAUUSD, BTCUSDT